alexserver/gomezarceo/content/about/en.md

 Web Engineer
 Jan 2016 - Jun 2021

-My responsibilities here were to keep Convert’s UI at its best, evolving through the years, and adapting the product to the market needs by adding the features it demands.
+My responsibilities in this role included maintaining Convert's UI at peak performance.
+This entailed continuous development and enhancement of their Web Dashboard, which has served their clients over the years.
+Additionally, I was tasked with aligning the product with market demands by incorporating the necessary features.

-I helped Convert to  iterate their Web App through 3 main generations.
+I also helped Convert to  iterate their Web Dashboard through 3 main generations.
-The first version of their SPA was made with [jQuery](https://jquery.com/) and [Bootstrap](https://getbootstrap.com/), the second one we used [RactiveJs](https://ractive.js.org), ending up with [React](https://react.dev) in the third and current version by the time I left the company.
-It was very delightful to work with a company that is driven by a conscious business culture.
+We started the first version in 2012 (I was a contractor by then) designing an SPA using jQuery.
+Over the time we evolved alongside the tech industry using different Javascript frameworks, such as Ractive and React, taking advantage of cutting-edge technologies and design patterns to shape the User Experience with Convert customers.

 ✅ Relevant Tech:
 - Typescript